-Students who complete this master's program will acquire an excellent grounding and deep understanding of the field's foundations, applications, and policies covering theoretical and empirical approaches.
+Students who complete this program will acquire an excellent grounding and deep understanding of the field's foundations, applications, and policies covering theoretical and empirical approaches.

 More than half of our Economics alumni continue their education through GPEFM, IDEA, or in another PhD or graduate program at prestigious schools around the world.
 Alumni who choose a professional career path are regularly hired by governmental agencies and international banking, consulting, and research firms.

 The UPF Graduate Program in Economics, Finance and Management (GPEFM) is one of two doctoral programs organized jointly the the Barcelona GSE.
-Most Barcelona GSE Master's in Economics students are admitted to GPEFM via PhD Track 1.
-Students who want to be considered for this track must take all three advanced courses in the first term of the Economics Master's Program.
+Most Barcelona GSE Economics students are admitted to GPEFM via PhD Track 1.
+Students who want to be considered for this track must take all three advanced courses in the first term of the Economics Program.

 Admission to the UPF PhD track will be decided at the beginning of January.
 Admitted students are required to follow the Advanced Courses Sequence for the rest of the year.